HyacinthBots/LilyBot/docs/commands.md

 	* `channel` - The channel to view the auto-threading settings for. - Channel

 ---
-#### Command name: `config support`
-**Description**: Deprecated: Configure Lily's support system Required Member Permissions: Manage Server

-* **Arguments**:
-	* `enable-support` - Whether to enable the support system - Boolean
-	* `custom-message` - True if you'd like to add a custom message, false if you'd like the default. - Boolean
-	* `support-channel` - The channel to be used for creating support threads in. - Optional Channel
-	* `support-role` - The role to add to support threads, when one is created. - Optional Role

----
 #### Command name: `config moderation`
 **Description**: Configure Lily's moderation system Required Member Permissions: Manage Server